Sections in this article:

 - Enter the date range you’d like to export.

 - Click Download CSV.

-To learn more about setting up and running your Dropbox Sign API, check out the tutorials on the Dropbox Sign YouTube channel.
+- To learn more about setting up and running your Dropbox Sign API, check out our API Quickstart.

 For any question or to report any issues, file a request here.